dtcenter/METplus-Training/docs/modules/METplus/use_case_track_and_intensity.rst

 The TCMPR plotter wrapper makes use of three configuration files (in addition to the other default METplus configuration files described in Session 1: METplus Setup/Directories and Configurations files- Overview).

-These configuration files are: TCMPRPlotterConfig_Customize.conf, TCMPRPlotter.conf, and track_and_intensity.output.conf. track_and_intensity_output.conf is a custom configuration file that you will create, that is why it doesn't appear in this directory (XTERM *highlight these files in your directory*).
+These configuration files are: TCMPRPlotterConfig_Customize, TCMPRPlotter.conf, and track_and_intensity.output.conf. track_and_intensity_output.conf is a custom configuration file that you will create, that is why it doesn't appear in this directory (XTERM *highlight these files in your directory*).

-The TCMPRPlotterConfig_Customize.conf file is used by MET’s R script that generates the plot, and is used to set attributes of the plot.
+The TCMPRPlotterConfig_Customize file is used by MET’s R script that generates the plot, and is used to set attributes of the plot.

 The TCMPRPlotter.conf file is a default configuration file that encapsulates common settings.